 So what happened next?

 The winds forced Alex to stay in the village for a while.
-The days were long and hot and he spent time immersing himself in the community.
+The days were long and hot and he spent time immersing himself in the community, so much so he ended up staying for 6 months.
 Alex wanted to return the kindness of the people of Chazuka and so asked members of the village how he could do this.
 A lot of people mentioned that there was no local school and asked if Alex could practise English with their children.
 So Alex spent his days helping the children with their English underneath the shade of a mango tree and his evenings improving his Chichewa, the language of Malawi, with help from local people.

 A few weeks later, word had spread and a local school donated a blackboard.
 One day, the children were practising their spellings and a young man approached and said, ‘Alex, I want to be a teacher at this school’.
 Astonished, Alex looked down at the eager-eyed jamboree of children beneath the mango tree, and the, for the first time, it became apparent that somehow a school had unintentionally been born.